-After around one hour, the Slovenian officers called the Croatian police and subsequently two Croatian police officers identified by the respondent as municipality police arrived in a patrol car, they received the possessions confiscated from the Slovenian officers and subsequently drove the respondent and his companions to the official toll-police station (Naplatna postaja Trakošćan, E59, Gornji Macelj).
+The resondent reported that after around one hour the Slovenian officers called the Croatian police and subsequently two Croatian police officers identified by the respondent as municipality police, arrived in a patrol car.
+The possessions confiscated from the Slovenian officers were handed over and the Croatian officers subsequently drove the respondent and his companions to the official toll-police station (Naplatna postaja Trakošćan, E59, Gornji Macelj).

-There, they were asked to sign a document translated into Pastho and they were explained they would be brought to Bosnia.
-As a consequence, the respondent expressed his opposition to the decision to be moved to Bosnia multiple times.
+There, they were reportedly asked to sign a document translated into Pastho and it was explained to them that they would be brought to Bosnia.
+The respondent reportedly expressed his opposition to the decision to be moved to Bosnia multiple times.

 «Three times I asked to Croatian police to be deported to Serbia.
 They beat me and said “no Serbia, Bosnia”.
 I was the one beaten the most because I was the only one speaking English».

-The respondent explained that normally, in previous pushbacks, he avoided to talk to police officers in English to avoid the impression that he could be the leader (or a smuggler) of the group.
+The respondent explained that normally, in previous pushbacks, he avoided speaking to the police officers in English to avoid the impression that he could be the leader (or a smuggler) of the group.

 «You can’t speak English with police because, if you do, they think you are the boss of these boys and they beat you as much as they can.
 In front of police you have to be silent.».

-The respondent described how he was beaten by the Croatian officers with the baton and kicked, and how he was told to sit and stand in silence. «You sit here, don’t talk to me»
+The respondent stated that he was beaten by the Croatian officers with a baton and kicked, and was told to sit and stand in silence. «You sit here, don’t talk to me»

-The respondent and his two companions remained at the police station for around 5/6 hours, waiting for the arrival of another group of people-on-the-move apprehended by Croatian officers in the outskirts of Zagreb.
+The respondent and his two companions remained at the police station for what they approximated as around 5-6 hours.
+He reports that they were waiting for the arrival of another group of people-on-the-move apprehended by Croatian officers in the outskirts of Zagreb.
 Neither food nor water was provided during their waiting time.
-As soon as the police van arrived at the station, with two people on board, the new group of now five men started the drive to Velika Kladuša, BiH.
+As soon as the police van arrived at the station, with two people on board, the group of now five men started the drive to the border of Bosnia-Herzegovina, BiH.

-When they were close to the border the officers stopped the car and the respondent and his companions were turned under the supervision of a police unit identified as Croatian Intervention Police.
-The respondent recalled them wearing black uniforms, ski masks, large black leather boots and being armed with rifles (M4 type).
-The respondent’s and his companion’s belongings and papers were handed over from the city officers to the border officers.
+When they were close to the border the officers stopped the car and the respondent reports that he and his companions were turned over to the supervision of a police unit that the respondent identified as the Croatian Intervention Police.
+The respondent recalled them wearing black uniforms, ski masks, large black leather boots and being armed with firearms.
+The respondent’s and his companion’s belongings and papers were reportedly handed over from to the border officers.

-Then, the respondent and their companions all underwent the same procedure but individually: First, they were forced to lay on the ground, facing the soil and were then beaten by the four officers simultaneously.
+Then, the respondent reported that he and his companions all underwent the same procedure but individually: First, they were forced to lay on the ground, facing the soil and were then beaten by the four officers simultaneously.
 According to the respondent, the officers also lit a fire in which they burned their bags.
 After this treatment, they were chased away one by one («Go to Bosnia!»).
-The officers did not return them their mobiles, their powerbanks and their money (180 euro in total).
+The officers did not return their mobiles, their powerbanks nor their money (180 euro in total).

-From the green border where they had been left (no precise location could be given, as they did not have their mobile phones anymore and thus could not locate themselves anymore) they made a 3 hour walk to Velika Kladuša, BiH.
+From the green border where they had been left (no precise location could be given, as they did not have their mobile phones anymore and therefore could not locate themselves anymore) they reportedly walked three hours to Velika Kladuša, BiH.
 They went to the bus station and asked for a ticket to Bihać, from where they wanted to reach Sarajevo to then go back to Serbia.
 They were refused: «I offered him twice the money of the price of a ticket and I said “why you don’t want to sell me the ticket?”.
 He said: “No ticket for you.»

 «There you have to run, because Serbian Police is very dangerous.
 Two people that were with me got caught, beaten very badly.
 They had to go to the hospital».